• Facebook

 Client Activity Events

-Client activity events notify the connection/disconnection of clients.
-Each client connected to a clustered cache can subscribe to these events to get notified about the connect/disconnect events of other clients.
+Client activity events notify applications when clients connect to or disconnect from the cache.
+Any client connected to a clustered cache can subscribe to these events to receive notifications about the connection or disconnection of other clients.

-You can also specify the Retention Period, which is the time after which a disconnected client is considered disconnected, and its disconnect event is fired.
-If a client reconnects within the retention period, its disconnect event is not fired.
+You can also specify a Retention Period, which is the time after which a disconnected client is considered disconnected, and its disconnect event is fired.
+If a client reconnects within this retention period, the disconnect event is not fired.

 Event Data Filters